 The man with the cloth grins, and he tosses the cloth in the air.
 I let it rise, and when it starts to open up while it falls I step forward as I swing my blade at it in an upward stroke.
 They all gasp when I cut the cloth clean in half, then step back.
 When I do Tora steps forward to slice across one half to cut it in half again.
 Turning while Tora strikes I hand Kira my sword when I draw my wakizashi she’s holding out for me.
 After cutting one half Tora steps back, and I’ve room to step up again to cut the other half with the shorter sword.
 All the members are shocked to see we carry three swords that are sharp enough to cut fine silk in the air.

-The man who owns the cloth looks at me, saying, “I’ve tossed that cloth out, and had hundreds of swords try, but not put a mark on it.
-And you just slice it to pieces.
+The man who owns the cloth looks at me while saying, “I’ve tossed that cloth out, and had hundreds of swords try to cut it, but none put a mark on it.
+Yet you just slice it to pieces.
 How can you do that?”

 I hold the sword up, “These are true combat swords, and are made in a special way with an extra hard cutting edge.
 It takes a lot of work to keep them in good order, but they are, literally, razor sharp, as sharp as medical scalpels.
 You won’t find a sharper edge anywhere.”

 I return the wakizashi to its sheath, and take my katana back from Kira.
 Moving out toward the centre of the room I nod at Tora, and she smiles while she follows me out.
 We take up positions a few metres apart, and bow to each other.
 I say, “Standard training rules.”
 She nods yes.